Top Pieces Of Advice For Email Account Hacking

 - Place fraud alerts with credit bureaus if identity theft is suspected

-Before attempting to access someone else’s email, consider:
+Before attempting to hack someone’s email account, consider:

 - The severe legal consequences including imprisonment